A robust, adaptive M-estimator for pointwise estimation in heteroscedastic regression: Preliminary definitions and results

 for a constant $C_q$ ($C_q=4q|\cP|68^q\op{Gamma}(q)$ works, where $ \op{Gamma}(\cdot) $ is the classical Gamma function). \end{theorem}

-\begin{remark} In contrast to Huber's asymptotic results (see \citep{Huber64} and also \citep{Arcones05,Tsybakov82a,Tsybakov82b,Tsybakov83,Tsybakov86}), the above theorem holds for finite (but sufficiently large) sample sizes $n$.
-We note that the desired variance term $\op V(\lambda)$ is found up to constants, which are of minor interest for this paper.
-Moreover, a wide range of designs (including degenerate designs, for example) and noise levels (including zero noise, for example) is covered.
-Let us compare this result to \cite{Gaiffas05}: assume that $d=1$ and the noise $ (\sigma(X_i)\xi_i)_i $ is identically and independently normal distributed with variance $\sigma>0 $, and consider the local Huber estimator with $ \rho(\cdot)=\rho_{\op{H},\ln(n)}(\cdot) $ \eqref{def huber contrast}, where $ \gamma=\ln(n) $, and the indicator kernel $ K(\cdot)=\1_{[\text -1/2,1/2]}(\cdot) $.
+The proof can be easily deduced integrating the result of Proposition~\ref{prop uniform deviations} and using Proposition~\ref{prop large deviation} (the propositions can be found in the \hyperref[app]{Appendix}, see also the more detailed arXiv version). \begin{remark} In contrast to Huber's asymptotic results (see \cite{Huber64} and also \cite{Arcones05,Tsybakov82a,Tsybakov82b,Tsybakov83,Tsybakov86}), the above theorem holds for finite (but sufficiently large) sample sizes $n$.
+We note that the desired variance term $\mathrm{V}(\lambda)$ is found up to constants, which are of minor interest for this paper.
+Moreover, a wide range of designs (including degenerate designs, e.g.) and noise levels (including zero noise, e.g.) is covered.
+Let us compare this result to \cite{Gaiffas05}: assume that $d=1$ and the noise $ (\sigma(X_i)\xi_i)_i $ is identically and independently normal distributed with variance $\sigma>0 $, and consider the local Huber estimator with $ \rho(\cdot)=\rho_{\mathrm{H},\ln(n)}(\cdot) $ \eqref{def huber contrast}, where $ \gamma=\ln(n) $, and the indicator kernel $ K(\cdot)=\1_{[ -1/2,1/2]}(\cdot) $.
 As we mentioned above, the Huber estimator, with a large parameter $ \gamma $, mimics the local least squares estimator.
 Indeed it holds

-The term on the right hand side is the classical standard deviation of the local least squares estimator.
-Theorem \ref{thr risk bound fix contrast} then implies the results of \cite[Theorem 1 and Proposition 1]{Gaiffas05} in the Gaussian case and extends them to heteroscedastic, heavy-tailed noises. \end{remark}

-\begin{remark} While the above bound is - to the best of our knowledge - already a new result, the final goal is to provide a specific $\lambda$ that minimizes this bound since the second term $ 2^qM^q/n^2 $ is neglectable and since the bias term $b_h(\mathcal F)$ is independent of $\lambda$.
-However, the bandwidth $h$, which accounts for the smoothness of the target function, is included in ${\op{V}(\lambda)}$.
+The term on the right-hand side is the classical standard deviation of the local least squares estimator.
+Theorem~\ref{thr risk bound fix contrast} then implies the results of \cite{Gaiffas05}, Theorem~1 and Proposition~1, in the Gaussian case and extends them to heteroscedastic, heavy-tailed noises. \end{remark} \begin{remark} While the above bound is -- to the best of our knowledge -- already a new result, the final goal is to provide a specific $\lambda$ that minimizes this bound since the second term $ 2^qM^q/n^2 $ is neglectable and since the bias term $b_h(\mathcal F)$ is independent of $\lambda$.
+However, the bandwidth $h$, which accounts for the smoothness of the target function, is included in ${\mathrm{V}(\lambda)}$.
 This makes simultaneous D- and S-adaptation difficult.
-The specific dependences of the numerator and the denominator on $h$ can be deduced from
+The specific dependences of the numerator and the denominator on $h$ can be deduced from and

-We study this in detail in the following section for three examples. \end{remark}
+We study this in detail in the following section for three examples. \end{remark} \begin{discussion*}[of Condition \ref{condition consistency}] The condition $\Phi_h>0$ is fulfilled in many examples.
+Indeed, with a change of variables and by the definition of $ K_h(\cdot) $, we obtain